vemomoto/vemomoto/docs/ci_rvm.rst

 Scientific Publication
 ------------------------------------------------

-A paper describing the algorithm implemented in this package will be published soon.
+The theory behind the algorithm implemented in this package is explained in the paper "`A robust and efficient algorithm to find profile likelihood confidence intervals <https://arxiv.org/abs/2004.00231>`_" (preprint).
+Please cite this publication if you have used the package in your own research.